zerogvt/f3c/README.md

     Bic:                   "NWBKGB22",
     AccountClassification: "Personal",
 }
-// ...using the NewAccount makes sure that the Account is properly initialised act := f3c.NewAccount(uid, oid, attr)
+// >> using the NewAccount makes sure that the Account is properly initialised act := f3c.NewAccount(uid, oid, attr)

-// and finally use AccountSvc to create the Account in Form3 remote system svc := http.AccountSvc{
+// >> finally use AccountSvc to create the Account in Form3 remote system svc := http.AccountSvc{
             Base: "http://form3_api_service",
         }